Roboto-Automo/100-days-of-code/robertoProgressLog.md

 **Thoughts:**
 Started coding late in the evening today since I have been doing a lot of setting up my new house, aim to do a lot more tomorrow.

+### Day 2: March 1

+**Today's Progress**:

+*Still doing the basic Javascript module on the Freecodecamp tutorials in Javascript data structures*

+* going over if else statements in Javascript and Switch Statements - making sure to add break after each statement unlike in Swift.
+* returning a boolean value in a function function isEqual(a, b) {
+  return a === b;
+}
+* Accessing object properties with dot and bracket notation and updating or deleting properties in an object.

+**Thoughts:**
+Coded for about 3 hours today, A lot of the concepts I have already covered when learning Swift, but I feel I have to go over all the basics again to pick up the subtle difference in syntax as well as just refamiliarising myself with their application.
+Looking forward to leaving tutorial hell and starting to implement the code on a new project.
+Also need to get used to putting semi-colons at the end of statements.

+My goal is to finish the whole basic javascript module by the end of the week and maybe go back over some html in VS code and make a basic webpage.
+Maybe it is overly ambitious although I shouldn't be too hard on myself as I will be starting the bootcamp soon which I'm sure will prove to be intensive.